10 June 2014 – 10 December 2014

 The customers may find the book amongst the packets of frozen peas, between the rows of kitchen rolls or stacked within the towers of tinned tomatoes.
 The book’s cover clearly incorporates the bargain price of ’1p’ and the customer will be able to purchase Things like any other product within the Morrisons supermarket.
 The difference will be that the economics of this product make no commercial sense.
 Things is beautifully made – a product that has had maximum love spent on its design and production and is now being sold for the smallest monetary unit possible (an inversion of the mechanics supermarkets where the least love as possible is expended for the maximum return).
 A small and absurd disturbance in the flow of commodities and money – an action recorded quietly in the 500 till receipts from random customers who chose to take this object home.

 Simon Faithfull’s practice has been described as an attempt to understand and explore the planet as a sculptural object, testing its limits and reporting back from its extremities.
 His work has seen him walking through a burning plane for ZY1899: Reenactment for a Future Scenario (Tatton Park Biennial 2012) walking through the landscape at the bottom of the sea in Going Nowhere 2, transporting a chair attached to a weather balloon to the edge of space in Escape vehicle no.6, and sending out live digital drawings daily during a two-month journey to Antarctica (Antarctica Dispatches).

-Things is a strange apparition within Morrisons supermarket, Vale Rd, Royal Tunbridge Well, Kent, TN1 1BT
+Things is waiting to be discovered within Morrisons supermarket, Vale Rd, Royal Tunbridge Well, Kent, TN1 1BT

 Things, with an additional essay entitled A Currency of Abscence by Lorena Muñoz-Alonso will be launched at Tender Books, London on Wednesday 22 October 2014.
 Copies of the book can be purchased online and through a small selection of independent booksellers.